aureliendersy/spinorhelicity/README.md

-# Spinorhelicity
+# Spinor-Helicity Simplification

 In this repository we provide an environment for simplifying spinor-helicity amplitudes, which are mathemtical expressions written in terms of square and angle brackets.
-Provided an input amplitude $\mathcal{M}$ our machine learning pipeline reduces it to its simplified form $\overline{M}$
+Provided an input amplitude $\mathcal{M}$ our machine learning pipeline reduces it to its simplified form $\overline{M}$.
+We provide an interactive app for using the models along with our complete pipeline for generating the training data and training the various models.

 ## Requirements

-We make use of different librarires in this project (torch, numpy, sympy, streamlit, ...)
+We make use of different librarires in this project (torch, numpy, sympy, streamlit, ...).
+Please check the 'requirements.txt' file for the complete list.

-To install requirements:
+Alternatively to install requirements:

 ```setup
 pip install -r requirements.txt